 As your child grows into adolescence, choosing a holiday destination that would be apt for them can be challenging.
 The best world holiday destinations with teenagers need to be fun-filled and adventurous.
-There are a lot of good places to check out, along with good food to eat and some fantastic places to relax.
+There are a lot of good places to check out, along with good food to eat and some fantastic places to relax, chill, and have fun.
 Firstly, plan whether you want to take your teen to the countryside or an urban location, or a combination of both.
 To help you with that, here is a list of destinations for your idea that you may choose to visit.

 1. Dubai, UAE:

 Have you ever skied in the desert?
 Visit Dubai, and cross that off your bucket list.
 Dubai is a one-stop destination for all adventure enthusiasts.
 Meet penguins at ‘Ski Dubai’, get an adrenaline rush during the desert safaris, go to the Dolphin Bay at Palm Jumeirah or get on a camel, this holiday season.

 Bring your sunglasses and bikinis, and bask in the warm sun on the beautiful white-sand beaches.
 Experience a desert safari on a four-wheeler as there is nothing like sand boarding down the dunes.
 Eat grilled meat in the Bedouin-style camps and watch belly dancing under the starlit sky after dinner.

 If the beaches are too boring for your kids, hit Dubai’s Arabian-themed water park, the Wild Wadi that has rides for all ages, and artificial waves.
 This water park is bang in front of the Burj Al Arab, the third tallest hotel in the entire world.

 2. Yorkshire, England: